j-2k/GraphicsProgrammingRoadmap/README.md

 # <a name="gfxspec4">4.
 Pick your Graphics Specialization!</a>
 **Welcome to Hell!
 Pick your choice of pain!**
 You mainly have 2 choices, either go to the deep end (Vulkan, DX12) if you have prior experience (or if your a beginner with a death wish like me 💃), or if you want to stay safe go with OpenGL.
 Personally, I have heard mixed opinions at this stage people argue that learning OpenGL is bad nowadays even if they are a "beginner" & should always go to DX 11 at the minimum or just do Vulkan or DX12. & Vice Versa.
-IMO, whatever you pick, understand it! please, understand it properly, especially the math & what a graphics function does for you in the back is very important!
 Important notes about each API:
 - DX (DirectX) is specialized for windows platform only!
 - Vulkan & OpenGL is cross-platform (everything)!

-Commonly when people see this they just go with a crossplatform API, while thats fine its important to also note that if you plan on targeting windows only DirectX *"usually (context is massive)"* outperforms cross-platform APIs.
+- Difficulty tiers of the API's from the hardest to easiest - Vulkan >= DX12 > DX11 > OpenGL

-*YOU MUST LEARN WHAT ALL GFX API'S DO IN COMMON!
-THE CONCEPT BETWEEN THEM IS SIMILAR BUT YOU MUST UNDERSTAND!
-I CAN'T STRESS THIS ENOUGH.*
+Commonly when people see this they just go with a crossplatform API, while thats fine its important to also note that if you plan on targeting windows only DirectX *"usually (context is massive)"* outperforms cross-platform APIs, However im pretty sure Vulkan does have lower overhead than DX12!

 <!-- <img src="imgs/logo.vulkan.png" width=25%> -->